firepress-org/assets_barbershop_demo/51_post_and_page/style-guide.md

 ## Anchor

 Very practical when you want to navigate within a big page.
+We usually use it to create a **Table of content**.

 * [Footnotes section](#footnotes)
 * [Code Block](#codeblock)